Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Miami and its opponents have combined to score more than 40.5 points in seven of 12 games this season.
+- Miami has combined with its opponents to score more than 40.5 points in seven of 12 games this season.

-- The two teams combine to average 37.9 points per game, 2.6 less than the over/under in this contest.
+- The combined points per game average of the two teams, 37.9, is 2.6 points fewer than Sunday's over/under.

-- These two squads surrender a combined 46.3 points per game, 5.8 more than this contest's over/under.
+- The 46.3 points per game these two squads have allowed to opponents this season are 5.8 more than the 40.5 total in this contest.

+- Dolphins games this season feature an average total of 45.5 points, a number 5.0 points higher than Sunday's over/under.

 Dolphins stats and trends

-- When Miami puts up more than 23.0 points, it is 4-0 against the spread and 2-2 overall.
+- When Miami scores more than 23.0 points, it is 4-0 against the spread and 2-2 overall.

-- When Miami churns out more than 371.5 yards, the team is 2-1 against the spread and 1-2 overall.
+- In games that Miami amasses more than 371.5 yards, the team is 2-1 against the spread and 1-2 overall.

 - The Dolphins have turned the ball over 20 times this season, one more turnover than the Giants have forced (19).